 Fact:

 IVF involves the use of hormonal medications to stimulate the ovaries and mature eggs.
 However, this use is temporary and usually lasts only about two weeks during the treatment cycle.
-Doctors closely monitor women to ensure they receive the correct dosage and to minimize any side effects.
+Doctors closely monitor women to ensure they receive the correct dosage and to minimise any side effects.

 Myth 12: IVF Can Cause Premature Menopause